Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Introduction

-Although the singular limit $\ep \rightarrow 0$ is still an open problem in the inviscid case $\mu=0$, the formal link between models~\eqref{eq:NS-ep} and~\eqref{eq:NS-0} has been used from the numerical point of view in~\cites{bresch2017,degond2011} to investigate the transition at the interface between the congested domain and the free domain.
+Although the rigorous justification of singular limit $\ep \rightarrow 0$ is, to the knowledge of the authors, an open problem in the inviscid case $\mu=0$ (in the case of two immiscible fluids a similar singular limit has been studied in \cite{colombo2016,guerra2016} but, as explained before, the congestion problem in the present paper is rather different since the phases cannot be considered here as immiscible), the formal link between models~\eqref{eq:NS-ep} and~\eqref{eq:NS-0} has been used from the numerical point of view in~\cite{bresch2017,degond2011} to investigate the transition at the interface between the congested domain and the free domain.
 The study of Bresch and Renardy~\cite{bresch2017} provides numerical evidence of apparition of shocks on $v$ and $u$ at the interface when a congested domain is created in the system.
 The paper of Degond et al.~\cite{degond2011} contains an analysis of the asymptotic behavior of approximate solutions $(v_\ep,u_\ep)$ of the inviscid Riemann problem associated with the initial data $(v_\ep,u_\ep)(0,\cdot) = (v_-^\ep,u_-)\mathbf{1}_{\{x < 0\}} + (v_+,u_+)\mathbf{1}_{\{x > 0\}}$ where $v_-^\ep \rightarrow 1$ and $v_+ > v_-^\ep$ remains far from $1$.
-Both studies present congested-free solutions for the compressible-incompressible Euler equations obtained from the singular compressible Euler equations~\eqref{eq:NS-ep} ($\mu=0$) via the formal limit $\ep \rightarrow 0$.
+Both studies present free-congested solutions for the compressible-incompressible Euler equations obtained from the singular compressible Euler equations~\eqref{eq:NS-ep} ($\mu=0$) via the formal limit $\ep \rightarrow 0$.
 Up to our knowledge, nothing seems to be known regarding the stability of such congestion fronts.
 Furthermore, no explicit free-congested solution to~\eqref{eq:NS-0} for $\mu >0$ has been exhibited so far.

 The goal of this paper is two-fold.
 On the one hand, we study the asymptotic behavior of traveling wave solutions of \eqref{eq:NS-ep} connecting an almost congested left state $v_-^\ep = 1 + \ep^{1/\gamma}$, to a non-congested right state $v_+ > 1$.
-On the other hand, we prove the non-linear asymptotic stability of such profiles uniformly with respect to the parameter $\ep$.
+On the other hand, we prove the non-linear asymptotic stability of such profiles uniformly with respect to the parameter~$\ep$.

 The first result of stability of traveling waves for the standard compressible Navier-Stokes equations \begin{subnumcases}{ } \partial_t v - \partial_x u = 0 \\ \partial_t u + \partial_x P(v) - \partial_x\left(\dfrac{\mu}{v}\partial_x u\right) = 0 \end{subnumcases} with the pressure $P(v) = \frac{a}{v^\gamma}$, $\gamma \geq 1$ and $a> 0$, was obtained by Matsumura and Nishihara in~\cite{matsumura1985}.
 Matsumura and Nishihara showed that there exists a unique (up to a shift) traveling wave $(v,u)(t,x) = (\fv,\fu)(x-st)$ connecting the two limit states $(v_\pm,u_\pm)$ at $\pm \infty$, provided that $0 < v_- < v_+$ and $u_+ < u_-$ where $v_\pm,u_\pm$ are related to the shock speed $s$ through the Rankine-Hugoniot conditions (see~\eqref{eq:TW-1} below).
 Under some restriction on the amplitude of the shock $|p(v_+)-p(v_-)|\leq C(v_-,\gamma)$, they established next the asymptotic stability of $(\fv,\fu)$ with respect to small initial perturbations $(v_0-\fv,u_0-\fu) \in H^1(\R) \cap L^1(\R)$ with zero integral, {\it i.e.} perturbations for which there exists $(V_0,U_0)\in H^2(\R)$ with